-The Corporate Governance and Nominating Committee met five times in fiscal 2008.
-The members of the Committee are D. C. Farrell, Chairman, C. Fernandez G., A. F. Golden, V. R. Loucks, Jr., R. L. Ridgway and R. L. Stephenson, all of whom are independent.
-The Corporate Governance and Nominating Committee reviews the Company's corporate governance principles and independence standards; oversees the annual self-evaluation by the Board and its committees; discharges the Board's responsibilities related to compensation of Directors; identifies and evaluates individuals for Board and committee membership and Chairs; makes recommendations to the Board concerning the selection of Director nominees; makes recommendations as to the size and composition of the Board and its committees; and approves and/or reviews the Company's conflict of interest policies, codes of ethics, political activities and compliance with laws and regulations, and oversees management's implementation thereof.
+The Corporate Governance and Nominating Committee met four times in fiscal 2009.
+The members of the Committee are A. F. Golden, Chairman, C. Fernandez G., H. Green, V. R. Loucks, Jr., R. L. Ridgway and R. L. Stephenson, all of whom are independent.
+The Corporate Governance and Nominating Committee reviews the Company's corporate governance matters and principles and independence standards; oversees the annual self-evaluation by the Board and its committees; discharges the Board's responsibilities related to compensation of Directors; identifies and evaluates individuals for Board and committee membership and Chairs; makes recommendations to the Board concerning the selection of Director nominees; makes recommendations as to the size and composition of the Board and its committees; and approves and/or reviews the Company's conflict of interest policies, codes of ethics, political activities and compliance with laws and regulations, and oversees management's implementation thereof.
 For a description of the process used by the Committee in evaluating and recommending Director nominees, see "Nomination Process" below.